justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-could-vision-apis-for-the-transcription-of-historical-handwritten-documents.md

 60 words correct = 78%

-#### Google Cloud
+#### Google Cloud transcription
 ```
 S.s.
-Ohropshire   2
+Ohropshire
-lat sea   1
+lat sea
 4 Wareh.
-19120,  1
+19120,
 Mr J. W. Green.
-3
-Dear Sire We are off to freemantle  6
+Dear Sire We are off to freemantle
-for another 40,000 Bosces of apples after  6
+for another 40,000 Bosces of apples after
-Loading 110000, at Hobart, wobel did not eallah  6
+Loading 110000, at Hobart, wobel did not eallah
 Melbfturne, again.
 He will land 6.000.
-Boces  4
+Boces
 of Buter and Freemande from Sydney.
-3
-Will you fleebe femember me  3
+Will you fleebe femember me
-to Me Waters e to my friends at the  6
+to Me Waters e to my friends at the
-College and with Post wishes to :  4
+College and with Post wishes to :
-yourself  1
+yourself
-Yours faithfully  2
+Yours faithfully
 seman
 can
 ```

 51 words correct = 66%

-#### AWS Rekognition
+#### AWS Rekognition transcription
 ```
 S.S. ehrefiuhi ea
 Woes areh.
 191 20.